 This is used by third parties to implement verifiers of the tallying of an election.
 Only parts of it need to be implemented depending on the type of election.

 This document is mature and has been used repeatedly by undergraduates to implement verifiers.
-It is the first document of its kind.
+It is the first and only document of its kind and therefore the de facto standard.

 This explains why it is important that a mix-net is fast in applications, the positive security and economial implications this has, and describes the optimizations we have implemented at a high level.